 How to Avoid It

-- A notarized letter explaining the source.
+- A notarized letter clearly explaining the source of those funds.

 2. Insufficient Passport Validity and the “Digital Gap”